otrv4/otrv4/otrv4.md

 **Bob:**

 1. Generates an ephemeral ECDH secret key `y` and a public key `Y`.
-2. Generates an ephemeral 3072-bit DH secret key `b` and a public key `B`.
+2. Generates an ephemeral 3072-DH secret key `b` and a public key `B`.
 (TODO: in the below, the "your" and "our" words are very confusing.)

     ```Details